jump-dev/jump-dev.github.io/_posts/2024-01-30-jump_year_in_review.md

 programs.

-The optimizer returns a set of points from the efficient frontier (exactly what and now many depend on the solution algorithm), which you can access with the `result` keyword argument to functions like `JuMP.value` and `JuMP.objective_value`.
+The optimizer returns a set of points from the efficient frontier (exactly what and how many depend on the solution algorithm), which you can access with the `result` keyword argument to functions like `JuMP.value` and `JuMP.objective_value`.

 An example is: